atet/matlab/README.md

 ### **Python**

-> The exact same thing as above was performed, but Python doesn't use the arrow ("`<-`") as an assignment operator
+> The exact same thing as above was performed, but Python has different syntax for printing to console
 >
 > ```
 > >>> greeting = "Hello World!"